Laxman-Lakhan/Laxman-Lakhan/assets/README-1.md

   ### Hello, I'm [Laxman](https://laxman-lakhan.github.io)

 I am a **B.Tech**_(Chemical Engineering)_ student at **IIT (BHU), Varanasi**.
 I am a fan of solving problems and taking data driven decisions.
-Figuring out the better way of doing things keeps me going; and to these with precision, I am learinng Data Science.
+Figuring out the better way of doing things keeps me going; and to do these with precision, I am learinng Data Science.

 ### A Few Quick Facts ⚡️